Norway Declares 15 Employees Of Russian Embassy Personae Non Grata - Foreign Ministry - UrduPoint

 Norway Declares 15 Employees Of Russian Embassy Personae Non Grata - Foreign Ministry

+Norway has declared 15 employees of the Russian Embassy personae non gratae, ordering them to leave the country in the near future, the Norwegian Foreign Ministry said on Thursday

-MOSCOW (UrduPoint News / Sputnik - 13th April, 2023) Norway has declared 15 employees of the Russian Embassy personae non grata, ordering them to leave the country in the near future, the Norwegian Foreign Ministry said on Thursday.
+MURMANSK (UrduPoint News / Sputnik - 14th April, 2023) Norway has declared 15 employees of the Russian Embassy personae non gratae, ordering them to leave the country in the near future, the Norwegian Foreign Ministry said on Thursday.

 Despite the announcement, Norway seeks to maintain "normal diplomatic relations with Russia," the statement read, adding that Russian diplomats are welcome in the country.